 The copywriting process can drag on for weeks, sometimes months.

-A well-run company trusts its marketing and PR team to do the job they know best.
+A well-run company trusts its marketing and press people to do the job they know best.
 At approvals stage, most executives will only suggest minor amendments.

 But in smaller organisations, or those with insecure environments, everyone wants to make their mark.

-If you’re the copywriter on a project involving four organisations, each of which has submitted half-page quotes from senior management, good luck retaining any professional pride!
+If you’re the freelance copywriter on a project involving several organisations, each of which has submitted half-page quotes from senior management, good luck retaining any professional pride!

-No one would quote the boss’s secretary in external publicity no matter how much of a backbone to the business she is.
+No professional copywriter would quote the boss’s secretary in external publicity no matter how much of a backbone to the business she is.